 - Slowly add the hot broth to the vegetables and barley, about ¼ cup at a time, stirring frequently until most is absorbed before adding the next batch.
 The barley expands as it cooks.
 (Frequent stirring keeps the mixture from sticking to the bottom of the pot.)
 In all, it should take approximately 20 minutes for the barley to soften and fully absorb the broth.

-- Once the risotto is done, taste it before adding salt and pepper to taste.
+- Once the vegetarian barley risotto is done, taste it before adding salt and pepper to taste.
 (How much you add depends on the salt and seasonings in your broth.)
 Just before serving, top the dish with ½ tablespoon of butter and 1-2 tablespoons of grated Parmesan cheese.